Buttertoastt/Individul_proj/README.md

-# Assignment3
+# Individual Assignment
-Part 2 of chat bot:
+Part 4 of chat bot:

 # [Table of Contents]